RunnersNum40/avian_motors/README.md

 ## Example Usage

-A basic example of a motor can be found in `examples/revolute_position.rs`.
-To run the example:
+Some basic examples are provided in the `examples/` directory.

-`cargo run --example revolute_position`
+`cargo run --example revolute_position` to control a revolute joint with position control.
+`cargo run --example revolute_velocity` to control a revolute joint with velocity control.